JuliaAI/MLJ.jl/README.md

 learning
 models](https://alan-turing-institute.github.io/MLJ.jl/dev/list_of_supported_models/)
 written in Julia and other languages.
-MLJ is released under the MIT licensed and sponsored by the [Alan Turing Institute](https://www.turing.ac.uk/).
+MLJ is released under the MIT license and sponsored by the [Alan Turing Institute](https://www.turing.ac.uk/).

 <br>